Pioneer

 Mary Muter (Wah-Wah-Taysee)

-issues and working with Dr. Karl Schiefer coordinated the Township of Georgian Bay’s Water Quality Monitoring Project, which delivered a comprehensive report in 1999.
-In 2000 Mary coordinated the first of many “Get Ready for the Bay Days” which invited members to a symposium on environmental issues facing the Bay to learn what GBA was doing about them.
+Mary joined the GBA Board in 1996.
+She became involved in water quality issues and, working with Dr. Karl Schiefer coordinated the Township of Georgian Bay’s Water Quality Monitoring Project, which delivered a comprehensive report in 1999.
+In 2000, Mary coordinated the first of many “Get Ready for the Bay Days,” which invited members to a symposium on environmental issues facing the Bay to learn what GBA was doing about them.
+In 2001, Mary was appointed as vice president, and Chair of GBA’s Air and Water Environment Committee, a position she held until 2009.
+For the first time Mary was able to get both the Ontario and Federal Government Ministries of Environment to begin to monitor Georgian Bay’s water and air quality.

-Mary first identified the water levels concerns especially for Georgian Bay wetlands and working with GBA Foundation coordinated the relevant research by McMaster U’s Prof. Pat Chow-Fraser and Dr. Rob Nairn on water levels.
+Mary first identified the water level concerns, especially for Georgian Bay wetlands, and working with the GBA Foundation, coordinated the relevant research by McMaster U’s Prof. Pat Chow-Fraser and Dr. Rob Nairn on water levels.
 That led to GBF’s now famous Baird Report.
+Her work then led to the IJC’s International Upper Great Lakes Study, and Mary was a member of the Public Interest Advisory Group for 3 years.
+Mary is now Chair of the Georgian Bay Great Lakes Foundation.

 Bill Davis (Cognashene)

-Karl Schiefer (formerly of Cognashene)
+Karl Schiefer (Cognashene)

-Karl’s involvement with GBA started in the late 1990’s when he volunteered as an expert advisor on fisheries and water quality issues.
+Karl’s involvement with GBA started in the late 1990s when he volunteered as an expert advisor on fisheries and water quality issues.
 In 1999 he helped design the first water test protocol for bacteria for GBA that was subsequently used by both the Township of the Archipelago and the Township of Georgian Bay.
 Early on he advised GBA’s Fisheries Committee, as they engaged the government on revising recreational fish policies.
 He then joined the GBA Aquaculture Committee to help get that industry to lessen its environmental impact on the Bay.
 When water levels bottomed out Karl spoke on the impact of low water levels on aquatic ecosystems.
 Karl was a guest speaker at numerous GBA workshops, including our AGM in 2000 and our 100th Anniversary Symposium.
-He passed away in September of 2019 and is greatly missed.
+He passed away in September 2019 and is greatly missed.